cmashamolcm/learn_react/react-basics/react_ctnd_nextjs.md

     - Then how to connect to database to load data to pages?
     - `We can directly use logics and libs for data source access in pages.
 NextJS will exclude this from code we send to client-side browser and use nly in server side.
 Hence it will not increase bundle size and gives security as code is only in server side.`
+    - Refer `[meetupId].js` in `nextjs-meetup-project`
+    - We can use database connections inside `getStaticProps()` also to get path details while generating static pages with SSG preloading approach.